-- ◆During replacing the transmitter battery, do not push the "LOCK" and "UNLOCK" switches many times. - When replacing the transmitter battery, be careful not to lose the components.
+- During replacing the transmitter battery, do not push the "LOCK" and "UNLOCK" switches many times. - When replacing the transmitter battery, be careful not to lose the components. - Replace only with the same or equivalent type recommended by the manufacturer. - Dispose of used batteries according to the local laws.